 The word 'normally' in the preceding paragraph is very important.
-Although the advice of the prime minister is in most instances decisive, there may be some special circumstances under which the head of state (or the representative thereof in the case of monarchies in which the functions of the head of state are performed by a governor-general) may either: (a) dissolve parliament without the prime minister's advice; or (b) refuse the prime minister's request for a dissolution of parliament.
+Although the advice of the prime minister is in most instances decisive, there may be some special circumstances under which the head of state (or the governor-general as their representative) may, whether by explicit constitutional provision or by convention, either: (a) dissolve parliament without the prime minister's advice; or (b) refuse the prime minister's request for a dissolution of parliament.

-Refusal of dissolution if the prime minister has lost the confidence of parliament.
-Under some constitutions, the head of state may be permitted to refuse a dissolution requested by the prime minister if: (i) the prime minister has lost the confidence of parliament and (ii) an alternative government enjoying the confidence of parliament can, in the judgment of the head of state, be formed without the need for a dissolution.
+Refusal of dissolution if the prime minister has lost the confidence of parliament Under some constitutions, the head of state may be permitted to refuse a dissolution requested by the prime minister if: (a) the prime minister has lost the confidence of parliament and (b) an alternative government enjoying the confidence of parliament can, in the judgment of the head of state, be formed without the need for a dissolution.
 Article 13 of Ireland's Constitution, for example, requires the president to dissolve the lower house of parliament (the Dáil Éireann) on the advice of the prime minister.
 However, the president may, at his or her discretion, refuse a request for dissolution made by a prime minister who 'has ceased to retain the support of a majority in the Dáil Éireann'.
 In other words, as long as the prime minister retains the confidence of parliament, he or she may advise the president to dissolve parliament at any time, and the president must act in accordance with that advice.
 However, if the prime minister does not enjoy the confidence of the Dáil Éireann (e.g. after a vote of no confidence or following a general election where the incumbent government has been defeated but is still in office pending the formation of a new government), then the president may exercise a discretionary right to refuse the prime minister's request for a dissolution.
 A similar provision exists in the Constitution of Pakistan (article 58).
-Such provisions enable parliament to pass a vote of no confidence in the prime minister and, if the political circumstances are favourable, to place confidence in a new government to be formed without an intervening general election.
+Such provisions enable parliament to pass a vote of no confidence in the

-Discretionary dissolution if the prime minister refuses to resign or dissolve parliament: The head of state may be permitted to order the dissolution of parliament, without requiring the advice of the prime minister, if the government, having lost a vote of no confidence, refuses, within a reasonable period of time, to either offer its resignation or to recommend a dissolution.
+Discretionary dissolution if the prime minister refuses to resign or dissolve parliament

+The head of state may be permitted to order the dissolution of parliament, without requiring the advice of the prime minister, if the government, having lost a vote of no confidence, refuses, within a reasonable period of time, to either offer its resignation or to recommend a dissolution.
 In this way, the head of state has a constitutional responsibility to uphold the principle that if the government loses the confidence of the parliamentary majority, it must without undue delay either resign or face the people in an election.

-Article 76 of the Constitution of Malta states that, 'if the House of Representatives passes a resolution, supported by the votes of a majority of all the members thereof, that it has no confidence in the Government, and the Prime Minister does not within three days either resign from his office or advise a dissolution, the President may dissolve Parliament'.
+• Article 76 of the Constitution of Malta states that, 'if the House of Representatives passes a resolution, supported by the votes of a majority of all the members thereof, that it has no confidence in the Government, and the Prime Minister does not within three days either resign from his office or advise a dissolution, the President may dissolve Parliament'.

-Dissolution if a government cannot be formed: The head of state may also be permitted to dissolve parliament without the advice of the prime minister if the office of prime minister is vacant and if it is not possible within a reasonable time to appoint (without recourse to a dissolution and a general election) a new prime minister who enjoys the confidence of parliament.
+Dissolution if a government cannot be formed

+The head of state may also be permitted to dissolve parliament without the advice of the prime minister if the office of prime minister is vacant and if it is not possible within a reasonable time to appoint (without recourse to a dissolution and a general election) a new prime minister who enjoys the confidence of parliament.
 The question of whether it is possible to appoint a new prime minister without a dissolution may be a matter for the head of state's personal discretion, which may call for the exercise of careful judgment in light of the political circumstances.